Methadone Clinic Springfield, OH

 Brightview

-Brightview is a methadone clinic in Springfield, OH located in Clark County at 201 North Yellow Springs Street, 45504 zip code area that also includes suboxone treatment.
-Brightview provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
-In addition, Brightview provides case management, recovery coaches and housing services.
-Brightview provides opioid treatment for adults and young adults.
-Brightview also provides detox treatment that consists of: benzodiazepines detoxification, opioid detox and alcohol detox.
+Brightview is a methadone treatment center in Springfield, OH situated at 201 North Yellow Springs Street, 45504 zip code.
+Brightview provides suboxone prescription, buprenorphine detox and naltrexone administration.
+Also, Brightview provides case management, recovery coaches and transportation assistance.
+Brightview provides opioid treatment for young adults and adults.
+Brightview also provides detox service that consists of: benzodiazepines detoxification, cocaine detoxification and alcohol detox.

 Reasonable Choices Inc